Salary data sourced from BLS Occupational Employment and Wage Statistics (May 2025). For informational purposes only.

 How much do industrial-organizational psychologists make?

 Industrial-organizational psychologists are the highest-paid psychology specialty according to BLS data.
-The median annual wage is $139,280 per year.
-The range extends from $71,470 at the 10th percentile to more than $210,030 at the 90th percentile.
+The BLS OEWS May 2025 median annual wage is $193,950 per year, but treat that number with caution: the OEWS survey frame covers only 790 salaried I-O jobs, so the estimate swings hard year to year ($109,840 in May 2024, $147,420 in May 2023, $139,280 in May 2022), and most I-O psychologists are self-employed consultants outside the survey.
+The May 2025 range runs from $79,010 at the 10th percentile to $247,220 at the 90th.
 Those in senior consulting roles at top management consulting firms or as chief people officers at large tech companies often earn $200,000 to $400,000+ including bonuses.

 Can you be an I-O psychologist with a master's degree?